"Carrier lookup" means two different things

 🇬🇧 United Kingdom

-Ofcom range allocations; MVNO numbers (Giffgaff, Tesco Mobile) usually resolve to the host network, which is what routing decisions need.
+The UK telecom regulator's range allocations; MVNO numbers (Giffgaff, Tesco Mobile) usually resolve to the host network, which is what routing decisions need.

 🇨🇦 Canada